Complaints Procedure — Gardener Hornsey

 Upon receipt, complaints are acknowledged in writing within three working days.
 An early review determines the category (simple query, service failure, or safety-related issue) and assigns a staff member to manage the matter.
 For straightforward misunderstandings a rapid clarification may resolve the issue without requiring a site visit; for technical matters a site inspection is likely to be necessary.

-Investigator assessing a garden bed on site Investigation methodology: The assigned investigator will gather facts, review job records and, where necessary, arrange a mutually convenient site visit.
+A gardener wearing orange gloves and a grey long-sleeved shirt is using pruning shears to trim a cluster of pink roses in a well-maintained garden.
+The foreground features the lush, dense green lawn, while in the background, there are neatly shaped evergreen shrubs and a small hedge, demonstrating a landscaped outdoor space typical of residential gardens in Hornsey.
+The soil around the flower bed appears healthy and moist, with natural tones contrasting against the vibrant pink flowers and deep green foliage.
+The weather is bright and clear, providing good natural light that highlights the textures of the plants and gardening tools.
+This scene emphasizes professional gardening or garden maintenance activities, supporting services like lawn care and shrub trimming offered by Gardener Hornsey, with a focus on creating attractive, well-kept outdoor environments for local homeowners seeking reliable gardening expertise in the N8 postcode area.
+Investigation methodology: The assigned investigator will gather facts, review job records and, where necessary, arrange a mutually convenient site visit.
 Evidence may include photographs, service reports, staff notes and supplier information.
 We aim to complete investigations within ten working days of acknowledgment; if more time is needed we will inform you and provide an estimated completion date.
 Throughout the process, the focus is on factual assessment and practical rectification rather than assigning blame.

 Possible outcomes at the conclusion of an investigation include: remedial work to agreed standards, a partial or full refund where appropriate, an adjusted invoice, or an agreed goodwill gesture for service disruption.
 Any proposed remedy will be clearly documented and, where work is required, a timetable for completion will be set.
 Our goal is to reach a resolution that is proportionate to the nature of the complaint and the scale of the service affected.